The Leading Provider of Online Consultation, Legal Services, Education and Training

 Legal Framework of the Workmen's Compensation Act in India

-• The Workmen's Compensation Act, 1923, now known as the Employees' Compensation Act, 1923, is a significant piece of legislation in India designed to provide financial protection to workers and ensure compensation.
+• The Workmen's Compensation Act, 1923, now known as the Employees' Compensation Act, 1923, is a significant piece of legislation in India that provides financial protection to workers and ensures compensation for work-related injuries.
+It is a crucial piece of legislation that ensures workers who suffer from such injuries or diseases receive adequate compensation and support.

 • Applicability